IgnorantGeek/487/ReadMe.md

 This assignment is divided into two parts, the manager (java) and the agent (C).

-To run the manager run the shell script "run_java.sh" (NOTE: you made need to run "chmod +x run_java.sh" to allow execution of the script)
+To run the manager run the shell script "run_java.sh" (NOTE: you may need to run "chmod +x run_java.sh" to allow execution of the script)

-To run the agent, go into the Homework_1/Agent folder and run "make" then run "./agent" To clean up the agent run "make clean"
+To run the agent, go into the Homework_1/Agent folder and run "make" then run "./agent" The agent can be run in three different configurations based on the input parameters.
+     ./agent                          : Default.
+Manager IP - localhost Interval   - 1
+                                                 Port       - 1069
+     ./agent <Manager IP>             : IP Only.
+Manager IP - IP Interval   - 1
+                                                 Port       - 1069
+     ./agent <Manager IP> <Port> <Interval>
+To clean up the agent run "make clean"